 |EMD||SW1500||40, 42-43||1970-1971 (Ex-SP)||3|

 And, with the Genesee's ownership of the Tazewell & Peoria Railroad the I&M now has a direct link into Peoria.
 Along with the railroad still hauling coal the I&M also moves food products, livestock feed, chemicals, ores, timber products, and waste.
-For more information about the Illinois and Midland Railroad please click here to visit their official web page at Genesee & Wyoming's website.
 The page also includes a full-sized system map of the railroad along with trackage rights and connecting railroads.
 Perhaps most interesting is the I&M's use of two, rare EMD-built RS1325 road-switchers, the only two ever produced.
+To learn more about these unique diesels please click here.
 For a complete roster of the railroad please view the table above.